Warmth and Temperature Regulation

 When your baby gets too cold, he or she uses energy and oxygen to generate warmth.

 If his or her skin temperatures drops just one degree from the ideal 97.7° F (36.5°C), your

-baby's oxygen use can increase by 10 percent.
-By keeping your baby at the perfect temperature,
+baby's oxygen use can increase by 10%.
+Keeping your baby at a temperature, which is

-neither too hot nor too cold, he or she can hold onto that energy and build up reserves.
+neither too hot nor too cold, helps him or her hold onto that energy and build up

 Ways to keep babies warm